-Having failed twice the final examination for the master's degree or the qualifying examination In cases where the student's Advisory Committee recommends termination after the qualifying recommendation.
-When the Graduate Faculty of that program concurs and the student dissents, the student will have an opportunity to meet with the Graduate Faculty of the program, after which a second vote will be taken and a final recommendation will be made to the Dean of the Graduate School.
+- Scholastic probation for three enrolled semesters - Having failed twice the final examination for the master's or doctoral degree or the qualifying examination student will have an opportunity to meet with the Graduate Faculty of the program, after which a second vote will be taken and a final recommendation will be made to the Dean of the Graduate School.
 Each program sets specific requirements and standards of performance, evaluative procedures and criteria, and procedures for terminations of all students.
 The student should be informed of these criteria at the time of enrollment by the Director of Graduate Studies of the program.